roboscienceorg/book/source/Preface/students.rst

 burrito analogy.
 Imagine having the burrito with all of the beans on one end, then a section of only meat, a section of cheese and the other end was the sauce and seasoning.
 Not very appealing.
 Our goal is, when it makes sense, to "mix it up".
-Not only do this avoid boredom, it should help with understanding how to integrate the concepts.
+Not only does this avoid boredom, it should help with understanding how to integrate the concepts.

 We have developed the chapters to be as independent as possible.
 So, one